timveletta/timveletta-com/src/content/blog/baddest-batch-2k-tournament-report.md

 ![Set 3 Sabine Yellow](./assets/set3-sabine-yellow.png)

-It was the same list that Rebel Resource got 2nd with at the Minnesotta PQ which he detailed in a [video on his channel](https://www.youtube.com/watch?v=o-2RxIM8a3A).
+It was the same list that Rebel Resource got 2nd with at the Minnesota PQ which he detailed in a [video on his channel](https://www.youtube.com/watch?v=o-2RxIM8a3A).

 ## Round 1 vs Sabine ECL